 It’s one of the few places in China where there are locals who prey on unsuspecting tourists.

 In China, generally speaking, no one will ever approach you (it’s very different to other holiday destinations like Thailand).
 So if they do, just be really careful.

 Having said that, there are people outside The Forbidden City who may approach you to give you a personalized guided tour in English.These people are legitimate.
 I’ve never accepted, but if you do, make sure you bargain with them.

 Once you’ve agreed on a price, go to the ticket booth and buy a ticket for both you and the guide.
 Once you’re inside, then hand your money over to the guide.

 That’s how I would do it, anyway!

-(I’ve been swindled many times traveling overseas, can’t you tell?)
+(I’ve been swindled a few times traveling overseas, can’t you tell?)

-Many people know Zhangjiajie as “the place Avatar was based on”.
+Many people know Zhangjiajie as the place that inspired the movie, Avatar.

 Famous for its jagged sandstone pillars, this nature park is a UNESCO World Heritage Site.

 It’s a truly stunning area, probably one of the most beautiful in China.